How to Confidently Raise a Child as a Same-Sex Couple

 Once you have a child or children in your life, you’ll want to raise them in a way that feels right for you and is in their best interests.
 Parenting styles can vary widely, and different children will require unique things from you.

 Occasionally, an ugly view about children being better off raised by a mother and a father will rear its head.
 As a same-sex parent, hearing views such as these can be particularly upsetting.
-It is therefore important to know and remember that negative opinions are often a sign of prejudice.
+So, it’s important to know and remember that negative opinions are often a sign of prejudice.
 They do not align with what scientific studies have found.

 In fact, a study in 2020 found that children raised from birth by same-sex parents performed better throughout their time at school than children raised by different-sex parents.
 The same study suggested that children were 4.8 percentage points more likely to graduate than children with different-sex parents.

 You can therefore feel confident that same-sex parenting will not adversely affect your child.

-Being an LGBT parent may make you feel that you are different to the other parents in the park, at daycare, or at school.
-Some parents seek out support from a LGBT parenting group both before and after becoming parents.
+Being an LGBT parent may make you feel that you are different from the other parents in the park, at daycare, or at school.
+Some parents seek out support from an LGBT parenting group both before and after becoming parents.
 Whether you meet other gay parents virtually or in real life, knowing other gay families can be reassuring.

 Some parents will choose to meet up with another rainbow family so that their child can meet another family that looks like theirs.
 Your child may then be able to make friends with a peer who also has two moms or two dads.
 Seeing other well-adjusted and happy families can help you feel more confident in the way you are raising your child, too.